KarthikSArkasali/Azure-Identity-and-Access-Management/README.md

       Assign users to applications or groups in Azure Active Directory.
       Set conditional access and MFA policies for these applications.

-**Conclusion**
+**Conclusion:** This project demonstrates a comprehensive understanding of Azure IAM concepts and their application in real-world scenarios.
+The implementation of RBAC, conditional access,
-This project demonstrates a comprehensive understanding of Azure IAM concepts and their application in real-world scenarios.
-The implementation of RBAC, conditional access, identity protection, PIM, and Azure AD integration highlights the ability to design and manage secure, efficient cloud environments.
+                identity protection, PIM, and Azure AD integration highlights the ability to design and manage secure, efficient cloud environments.